xooniverse/auto_retry/README.md

 ## Usage

-To use the `AutoRetry` plugin, you simply need to attach it to your bot with the desired options.
+To use the `AutoRetry` plugin, you simply need to install it to your bot with the desired options.

 ### Example